SudeepReddyEaga/K-Nearest-Neighbors/README.md

 # K-Nearest-Neighbors
 K-Nearest Neighbors (KNN) is a simple, intuitive supervised machine learning algorithm used for both classification and regression.
-It is based on the idea that "similar things exist in close proximity"—often summarized by the phrase "birds of a feather flock together".
+It is based on the idea that "similar things exist in close proximity" often summarized by the phrase "birds of a feather flock together".

 How It Works
 The algorithm doesn't "learn" a model in the traditional sense; instead, it memorizes the entire training dataset.
 When a new data point needs to be predicted, KNN performs these steps: